Tooth Extraction in Denver CO

 When you visit our dental office, a thorough exam is carried out to check the tooth's condition.
 We will assess the tooth's position in the mouth and decide if the tooth can be saved.
 An extraction is advised only when the affected tooth is adversely harming your oral health, or an artificial replacement will be a better solution.
 Tooth extraction is performed under local anesthesia.
 The impaired tooth can be pulled out using dental instruments through a simple procedure or surgery.

 When the tooth's top surface is visible above the gum-line, and the tooth's root is straight, we will remove the tooth using forceps and elevators.
 After the tooth is entirely taken out, the empty socket is filled with bone graft material.

 - Surgical Extraction

 Surgical extractions are recommended when some portion of the tooth's crown or the whole tooth is entrenched beneath the gum line.
 To remove them, an incision is made in the gums, and the overlapping bone material will be removed before the tooth is taken out.
 The tooth may be broken into pieces and taken out in complex cases.
 The wound will be sealed with stitches to ensure proper healing.

 Once the extraction is concluded, our team at Atlantic Dental will provide detailed instructions on the follow-up care.
 It is normal to feel some amount of discomfort even after simple extractions.
 Generally, over-the-counter pain medications can help reduce swelling, minimize pain, and speed recovery.

 While you can brush and floss routinely, it is often a good idea to refrain from spitting or rinsing forcefully for the first twenty-four hours after an extraction.

 If you have any queries following your tooth extraction, please visit our office, Atlantic Dental, at 2983 W Evans Ave Denver CO 80219.
-You can also reach us at 720-738-8888 and schedule an appointment.
+You can also reach Dentist in Denver CO at 720-738-8888 and schedule an appointment.